JakeLin/SwiftLanguageWeather/README.md

 8. Press *Cmd + R* to run the app on Simulator.

 ## Credits
-* Thanks to @johnsonjake for adding iOS 8 support and improving the UI/UX.
+* Thanks to [johnsonjake](https://github.com/johnsonjake) for adding iOS 8 support and improving the UI/UX.